January 14, 2016 | Marianne

 George's magic burps threaten to ruin not only his team's chances of winning a class field day, but also his audition to be the fourth-grade sports reporter for his school's new closed-circuit television station.

 When seventh-grade soccer star LJ befriends Tabitha, who could not be more different from her, LJ learns to curb her competitive nature, which has been slowly alienating her friends.

-Sixth-grader Ronald "Cheesie" Mack, finds the best way to earn points against his older sister is to become popular, and decides to join the cross-country team, help his best friend run for class president, and ignore her attempts to embarrass him.
+Sixth-grader Ronald "Cheesie" Mack, finds the best way to earn points against his older sister is to become popular, so he decides to join the cross-country team, help his best friend run for class president, and ignore his sister's attempts to embarrass him.

 Tiki and Ronde Barber tryout for the Hidden Valley Eagles football team when they enter junior high.